anne-m-burton/anne-m-burton.github.io/pages/research.md

 ###### Revise and Resubmit at <i> Journal of Public Economics </i>

-<strong> Abstract: </strong> Ban-the-Box (BTB) policies intend to help formerly incarcerated individuals find employment by delaying when employers can ask about criminal records.
-We revisit findings in Doleac and Hansen (2020) showing BTB causes discrimination against minority men.
-Their results using the Current Population Survey (CPS) are based on very small cells prone to sampling error or spurious treatment effects.
-We correct miscoded BTB laws and show that estimates using the American Community Survey (ACS) do not have this problem.
-Using the ACS, we find no evidence of discrimination: employment effects are near zero, precisely estimated, and not economically meaningful.
+<strong> Abstract: </strong> Ban-the-Box (BTB) policies intend to help formerly incarcerated individuals nd employment by delaying when employers can ask about criminal records.
+We revisit the nding in Doleac and Hansen (2020) that BTB causes discrimination against minority men.
+We correct miscoded BTB laws and show that estimates from the Current Population Survey (CPS) remain quantitatively similar, while those from the American Community Survey (ACS) now indicate precisely estimated null eects.
+In contrast to the published estimates, these ACS results are statistically signicantly dierent from the CPS results, indicating a lack of robustness across datasets.
+We rule out several hypotheses for these divergent results, including dierences in the frequency of the surveys.
+We conclude that the CPS results are likely driven by overly small cells prone to sampling error and that the ACS estimates should be considered more reliable.

 <br/>
 <br/>